Christian M. 6 min read

 Initial costs are those incurred as one-time payments at the start and include:

-• Setup and installation: Many VoIP providers charge a one-time setup fee, covering account configuration, call routing, number porting, VoIP integrations, etc. The fee range from £50 to £200.
+• Setup and installation: Many business VoIP providers charge a one-time VoIP phone system installation fee, covering account configuration, call routing, number porting, business VoIP integration, etc. The fee range from £50 to £200.

 • Equipment: VoIP phones, headsets, and adapters.
 Quality desk phones can range from £50-£300 per device, headsets between £20-£200, and adaptors from £20-£100.
 In all cases, high-end models offer advanced features like video conferencing and noise cancellation.